Power to the Profession Overview

 Overview: Power to the Profession

 There are more than 40 million children birth through age 8 in America.
 One of the best things our country can do to support and improve outcomes for these children and their families is to make significant, substantial, and sustained investments in high-quality early childhood education.

 And because positive relationships are at the core of quality, investing specifically in early childhood educators is the best thing we can do to improve early childhood education.
 That is why Power to the Profession is focused on equitably advancing an effective, diverse, and well-compensated early childhood education profession across states and settings.

 Power to the Profession is a national collaboration to define the early childhood profession by establishing a unifying framework for career pathways, knowledge and competencies, qualifications, standards and compensation.
 Read the Press Release announcing the initiative here.

 Our children live in an increasingly diverse world, and they both need and benefit from a workforce that reflects and embodies that world.
 As such, when our current systems cause hard to educators, they can also harm children and their families.
 The inverse is also true: When our systems help educators, we help children and their families.

 In 2015, The Institute of Medicine and National Research Council released their seminal report, Transforming the Workforce for Children Birth Through Age 8: A Unifying Foundation, which highlighted the urgent and important need for a collective effort to address the fragmented early childhood workforce.

-Who is participating?
+Who is guiding this initiative?

 This is an all-in initiative.
 We need everyone’s perspective and voice to be heard in this conversation - and we need the voices of the profession itself to be front and center.
-That’s why it’s structured like this:

 Who is funding it?